mikaelsundell/texttool/README.md

 Introduction
 ------------

-texttool is a utility for creating title images.
+Texttool is a utility for creating text in images.

 ![Sample image or figure.](images/image.png 'it8tool')